-By Air.
-The nearest airport is the Kashuk Bakula Rimpochee Airport which is located in Leh.
-This airport has very good connectivity with other Indian cities like Delhi, Pune, Mumbai, and Chandigarh.
+Various airlines like GoAir, Air India, and SpiceJet operate to and fro Leh connecting cities like Delhi, Mumbai, Chandigarh.
 After deboarding your flight, you will have to hire a cab to reach your respective destination.

 It is important to note that Leh Ladakh doesn’t have direct railway connectivity.
 Some good options to reach Leh Ladakh via train routes are Jammu Tawi railway station, Pathankot, Kalka railway station, and Chandigarh railway station.
 However, after deboarding at these stations, you will need to cover a considerable amount of distance, thus it is recommended to travel by train only if your destination is nearby the train stations.

 Generally, out of these, the best option to reach via train is considered the Jammu Tawi Railway station.
 From Delhi, you can board the Jammu Rajdhani or SVDK VANDEBHARAT from New Delhi Railway Station.
 From Amritsar, you can board BTI JAT EXP from Amritsar Junction.
 From Kanpur, you can take TATA JAT Exp from Kanpur Central.